mbreit/vscode-bundler/README.md

 * Providing the most used Bundler commands as VS Code commands in the VS Code Command Palette and provide QuickPick inputs for arguments
-* Adding a tree view to the Side Bar showing all Gemfiles in your workspace with their resolved dependencies, their version and their dependencies and some useful actions like opening the Gem in a new window or add it to the current workspace
+* Command for opening urls from gemspecs in the browser
+* Command for adding a dependency folder to the current workspace
 * Showing useful Gem information, links and actions in the Gemfile with a Code Lens and/or hover provider